0x00000010/gogos-dna-registry/README.md

 # GOGOs DNA Registry

 This contract stores the DNA information for GOGOs.
-When GOGOs were released there was no such thing as an "on-chain view" on Tezos and having this information availble on-chain is a key part of the long-term GOGOs development goals.
+When GOGOs were released there was no such thing as an "on-chain view" on Tezos and having this information available on-chain is a key part of the long-term GOGOs development goals.

 This repository creates a contract that provides a set of on-chain views regarding the unique DNA string associated with each GOGO.

-This DNA was originally used to select the source images when generating the GOGOs and is available inside each GOGOs offchain TZIP-21 metadata.
+This DNA was originally used to select the source images when generating the GOGOs and is available inside each GOGOs off-chain TZIP-21 metadata.

-This contract brings additional metadata on-chain that complements and subtly augments the existing offchain metadata.
+This contract brings additional metadata on-chain that complements and subtly augments the existing off-chain metadata.

-### Differences from GOGOs TZIP21 / offchain meta
+### Differences from GOGOs TZIP21 / off-chain meta

 There are small differences between the "traits" shown on-chain and the ones that ended up in the final off-chain metadata.

-The DNA values represents the "before" generation state of the GOGOs, and the final metadata shows their finshed state.
+The DNA values represents the "before" generation state of the GOGOs, and the final metadata shows their finished state.

-The main difference is that the DNA shows what's in the *left* hand _even if the left hand is out of the frame_, and the offchain meta also shows details of the "tool" which the on-chain DNA does not keep track of and represents so-called _hidden traits_ for GOGOs where you cannot see their left hand.
+The main difference is that the DNA shows what's in the *left* hand _even if the left hand is out of the frame_, and the off-chain meta also shows details of the "tool" which the on-chain DNA does not keep track of and represents so-called _hidden traits_ for GOGOs where you cannot see their left hand.

 GOGOs selected their own "tools" (if any) as seen in the TZIP21 metadata at the end of their generation function and their input DNA did not impact their choice of tool, meaning the DNA does not show what is in the GOGOs *right* hand.